 Lloyd’s first symphony, written at the age of 19, was premiered in 1932 by the Penzance Orchestral Society and was performed again in 1933 by the Bournemouth Municipal Orchestra, with the composer conducting on both occasions.
 A second symphony had its premiere in 1935 and was soon followed by a third.
 George Lloyd and his father William formed The New English Opera Company in 1935 with the intention of establishing a new school of English opera.
 Lloyd's first opera Iernin made his reputation in 1935, and he attracted the attention and approval of Rutland Boughton, Thomas Beecham, John Ireland, Ralph Vaughan Williams, and John Christie at Glyndebourne.
-He consolidated his reputation with The Serf which was staged at Covent Garden in 1938.
+His father was later elected to the Board of Grand Opera Productions, the management company for The Carl Rosa Opera Company. and George consolidated his reputation with his second opera, The Serf, which was staged at Covent Garden in 1938.

 Lloyd’s musical career was interrupted by World War II.
-He served with the Royal Marines as a Bandsman on board the cruiser HMS Trinidad on Arctic convoys.
+He served with the Royal Marines as a Bandsman on board the cruiser HMS Trinidad escorting Arctic convoys to Murmansk.
 When in action, the Bandsmen manned the Transmitting Station, situated deep in the hull of the ship, controlling the gunnery.
 In 1942, during an engagement, the Trinidad fired a faulty torpedo which travelled in a circular track and hit the ship, fracturing a large fuel oil tank.
-Many of Lloyd's shipmates were drowned in the fuel oil, and he was the last man to escape from the compartment.
+17 of Lloyd's shipmates, of whom 9 were Bandsmen, were drowned in the fuel oil, and he was the last man to escape from the compartment.

 The traumatic experience of the torpedo strike had a profound effect on Lloyd's mental, physical and emotional health.
 He spent several months in the Naval Hospital at Newmachar, near Aberdeen, suffering from shellshock (PTSD) which caused nightmares, anxiety, inability to speak, and an uncontrollable shaking of the limbs.
-Although these symptoms gradually lessened over the next 20 years, George acknowledged that he could not have recovered without the care and attention of his Swiss wife Nancy (née Juvet).
-George and Nancy had married in 1937 after a whirlwind romance, and after his accident, Nancy was determined that he should regain his health and begin composing again.
+Although these symptoms gradually lessened over the next 20 years, George acknowledged that he could not have recovered without the care and attention of his Swiss/Irish wife Nancy (née Juvet).
+George and Nancy had married in 1937 a short time after they met, and after he was injured in HMS Trinidad, Nancy was determined that he should regain his health and begin composing again.

 The Post-War Years

-In 1945 Nancy took her husband to Switzerland and introduced a regime of diet, exercise and alternative therapies to aid his recovery.
-By 1947 Lloyd had resumed composition and written two symphonies, the Fourth and Fifth.
+In 1945 Nancy took her husband to Switzerland and to aid his recovery she introduced a regime of diet, exercise and alternative therapies which he maintained for the rest of his life.
+By 1947 Lloyd had resumed composition and written his Fourth and Fifth Symphonies.
 In 1949 he was commissioned to write the opera John Socman for the 1951 Festival of Britain and returned to England to take up full-time residence in Dorset.
 In 1951 however, Lloyd's health deteriorated further, and he abandoned his full-time musical career.

 Return to Success